Best 25 Thanksgiving Websites for a Successful Holiday Gathering

 Do you have big plans to travel for Thanksgiving?
 Or are you looking to do something a little closer to home?
 Regardless of where you spend the holiday, here are some great activities to explore.
 If none of these are nearby, maybe you can make plans to visit next year!

 You can visit the home of the first Thanksgiving by booking a trip to Massachusetts, but first check out the State’s official travel website.
-They have one of the best fall layouts, featuring a soft orange background, great use of different shapes, and plenty of news about seasonal happenings.
+It's one of the best fall travel websites, featuring a soft orange background and plenty of news about seasonal happenings.

 If you’re going to be in New York over Thanksgiving, you can’t miss the City’s iconic Thanksgiving Day Parade.
 Prepare yourself by checking out their website, where you can learn everything from the parade route to the balloons and performers that will be featured this year.